godot-dimensions/g4mf/specification/parts/binary_file_format.md

-# G4MF Binary Format
+# G4MF Binary File Format

-G4MF files may be stored in a JSON-based text format (`.g4tf`) or a binary format (`.g4b`).
+G4MF files may be stored in a JSON-based text format (`.g4tf`) or a binary format (`.g4b`, "G4MF Binary").
 With the text format, binary blobs of data may either be base64-encoded within the JSON, or referenced as external files.
-The binary format is a more compact representation of the same data, which appends binary blobs of data to the end of the JSON.
+The binary format is a more compact representation of the same data within a self-contained file, which appends binary blobs of data after the end of the JSON.

 The binary format begins with a 16-byte file header, which contains the following fields: